ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   time
     Daily time period when the user is allowed to login.

-    The value for this option must be in the format :literal:`HHMM:HHMM`.
+    The value for this option must be in the format ``HHMM:HHMM``.

     Enclose the time value in quotes (for example, 0900:1700) to avoid YAML parsing issues.

-    This field uses a 24\-hour format.
+    This field uses a 24-hour format.

-    This field also accepts the value :literal:`anytime` to indicate a user is free to login at any time of the day.
+    This field also accepts the value ``anytime`` to indicate a user is free to login at any time of the day.

-    This option is valid for :emphasis:`state=create` and :emphasis:`state=update`.
+    This option is valid for *state=create* and *state=update*.

     | **required**: False
     | **type**: str